 We observe an eagle sculpture in Ullman's office.
 Decoration.
-There are Norval Morrisseau's "Flock of Loons" prints that we see briefly in the secretary's office when Watson meets Jack then again toward the end of the film when Jack exits the Overlook, chasing Danny.
+Just before Danny has his first vision, the camera tracks in on him in the bathroom from his bedroom, and on his bedroom door we see several cartoon figures including Snoopy's Woodstock, as well as several other more realistic illustrations of birds.
+There is Norval Morrisseau's "Flock of Loons" that we get a brief glimpse of in the secretary's office when Watson meets Jack, then again toward the end of the film when Jack exits the Overlook, chasing Danny, it's located near the exit.
 In the "A Month Later" section, when Danny is cycling around the Colorado Lounge, we observe bird prints just before he completes his circuit.
 We take for granted this is all simply decor.
-Following this, a bird design is observed on Jack's Stovington shirt when Wendy is serving Jack breakfast.
+Following this, a bird design is observed on Jack's Stovington shirt when Wendy is serving him breakfast.
 If we know anything about the book, we know the t-shirt refers to Jack's tenure as a teacher at Stovington and we assume the eagle must have been a mascot.
 However, if we haven't read the book, we will not know he taught at Stovington.

 We observe also the eagle figure on the Adler (eagle) typewriter.
 A logo.